 The Wisconsin Medicaid Promoting Interoperability Program provides incentive payments to Eligible Hospitals and Eligible Professionals as they adopt, implement, upgrade, or demonstrate the Meaningful Use of CEHRT.

-Read below for information on the Wisconsin Medicaid Promoting Interoperability Program attestation system readiness to accept Eligible Professional (EP) applications, important messages for Program Years 2020 and 2021, and other general announcements.
+Read below for information on the Wisconsin Medicaid Promoting Interoperability Program attestation system readiness to accept Eligible Professional (EP) applications, important messages for Program Year 2021, and other general announcements.

 Note: The Wisconsin Medicaid Promoting Interoperability Program is not accepting attestations as all of the Eligible Hospitals in Wisconsin have completed their final year of the Program.

-- Closed: The Wisconsin Medicaid Promoting Interoperability Program will begin accepting Program Year 2021 applications on April 1, 2021.
-The last day an Eligible Professional may submit a Program Year 2021 application is August 1, 2021.
+- Closed: The last day an Eligible Professional could submit a Program Year 2021 application was August 1, 2021.

-- For an overview of the registration and application process for the Wisconsin Medicaid Promoting Interoperability Program, please refer to the Eligible Professional Application Process Guide.
+- For an overview of the registration and application process for the Wisconsin Medicaid Promoting Interoperability Program, please refer to the Eligible Professional Application Process Guide (PDF).

 - Visit the Resources page to view our previously recorded educational webinars.

 - Eligible Professionals are required to register with the Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), to initiate an onboarding process for any of the public health objectives.
 For more information, visit Public Health.